- Identify the location and function of the lobes of the brain

 The Central Nervous System: Looking at the Brain as a Whole

 The brain is the largest single part of the central nervous system.
 It is here that most of your sensing, perception, thinking, awareness, emotions, and planning take place.
-The brain is so important, in fact, that it consumes 20% of the total oxygen and calories we consume even though it is only, on average, about 2% of our overall weight.

 Sections of the Brain

-- the cerebellum (at the back), and
+- The cerebellum (at the back) – coordinates movement and balance

 We’ll start by looking at the big part—the forebrain.